Your feedback helps us to improve our website.

 Paper surveys will be sent with a freepost return envelope so that employees can post their completed survey directly to MEL Research.

-The research will allow the council to assess its workforce’s journey through the monitoring of trends since the first survey in 2017 and last in 2021.
+The research will allow the council to assess its workforce’s journey through the monitoring of trends since the first survey in 2017 and last in 2023.
 In doing so it will ensure that key actions are identified and developed that best meets its workforce needs both now and over the coming years.
+You can look back at previous survey results and outcomes on our employee survey webpages:

-Once developed and approved such actions will ultimately be delivered and assist the ongoing development of the Workforce Strategy.
+Once developed and approved, actions will ultimately be delivered and assist the ongoing development of the Workforce Strategy.
 Findings from the survey will also be used to inform the Organisational Development strategy and inform the direction of learning and development opportunities for the wider organisation.

 Once the survey is closed MEL Research will produce a written report of results which we will make available to staff later in the year.
 The report will show results at organisation level.
 In order to pull out trends in views, analysis by other sub-categories such as directorate, gender, age and ethnicity will also be completed.